thanhtrungit97/l9core/README.md

 ```
 ## License

-Laravel Telescope is open-sourced software licensed under the MIT license.
+Package is open-sourced software licensed under the MIT license.